We wish you well, Ohanaeze tells Onyema, Air Peace boss

 Nwodo said the leadership and membership of Ohanaeze Ndigbo are deeply worried about the sudden unfolding travails of the Igbo illustrious son, great Nigerian and aviation investor, Onyema.

+ALSO READ: UPDATE: Air Peace chairman lines up team of lawyers to prove his innocence

-“We are quite aware of his huge investments in the aviation sector that have repositioned the sector for efficiency and at the same time provided employment for the teeming unemployed Nigerians.
+“We are quite aware of his huge investments in the aviation sector that has repositioned the sector for efficiency and at the same time provided employment for the teeming unemployed Nigerians.

 “We are also aware of his unparalleled magnanimity that helped save the lives of many Nigerians at the height of xenophobic attacks in South Africa.